FEDORA Packages Recommendations

 (starting from a minimal template)

 Note: If you have doubts about a set of tool or package you want to install, start installing and testing it in an AppVM.
 You can then reproduce it later in your TemplateVM if you are satisfied.
-That the (QubesOS?) template philosophy.
+That is the template philosophy in QubesOS.

 Standard tools installation